CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex3_M365_Apps.md

 1. Minimize **LON-CL2**.
 Inside **LON-CL1** VM.

 1. Switch back to the Hyper-V Manager, on LON-CL2, right click on the **LON-CL2** VM and turn-off the VM, after the status shows Off, right click again and start the VM.
-Righ click on the **LON-CL2** VM click on **Connect**.
+Right click on the **LON-CL2** VM click on **Connect**.

 1. On the desktop, the **Laura Atkins** is selected by default. select **Other user**, enter **lon-cl2\admin** in the username filed and **Pa55w.rd** in the **Password** field and then select the forward arrow.
 The desktop should now display the logged-on user as **lon-cl2\admin**.
 LON-CL2 is now ready for the next lab that uses it.